niloms/react-native-segmented-pager/README.md

 Here
 - `content` - a React Native element
 - `scrollViewProps` - ScrollView props for vertical ScrollView component of the page

-- `style` - custom style for the component

 ## Header as a render prop